ddewaele/hawkbit-blog/README.md

 #Introduction

 This blog can be seen on
-Welcome to the sources of my jekyll based blog on [Hawkbit](https://projects.eclipse.org/proposals/hawkbit).
+Welcome to the sources of my jekyll based [hawkbit blog](ddewaele.github.io/hawkbit-blog) covering [Hawkbit](https://projects.eclipse.org/proposals/hawkbit).
 I'll be posting some docs / code samples here related to [Hawkbit](https://projects.eclipse.org/proposals/hawkbit).

 References